 Ramsey and Washington Counties have completed the waste designation process, and each county has adopted amendments to their solid waste ordinances to implement designation ordinances.
-Those amendments to into effect on January 1, 2018.

 These ordinances follow a two-year process that is set out in State law.
 The Ordinances and process used by the counties have been approved by the Minnesota Pollution Control Agency (MPCA).

 - Starting January 1, 2018, all Acceptable Waste generated in the two counties must be delivered to the R&E Center.
 The requirement applies to everyone: political subdivisions, haulers, generators and self-haulers. (“Acceptable Waste” is a legal term for trash that the R&E Center is allowed to receive and process – it includes almost all trash from normal household and business activities).

 - Licensed waste haulers that enter into a Waste Delivery Agreement with the Recycling & Energy Board have to comply with the requirements of the agreement, and will have to deliver Acceptable Waste either directly to the R&E Center or to one of the transfer stations under contract to the R&E Board.
 Haulers that enter into an Agreement will also be eligible to receive a hauler rebate.
 Haulers that don’t enter into an agreement can’t receive a rebate, nor can they use transfer stations.